Dramatic scenery along the Bay of Fundy on the Cape Chignecto Trail

 Some of the cliff tops had loads of wild iris blooming

-Really lovely cliff-top walking
+Really lovely cliff-top walking on this part of the Cape Chignecto Trail

-Really lovely cliff-top walking in the park
+Really lovely cliff-top walking on this part of the Cape Chignecto Trail

 Signage suggesting I was getting close